EngrEli/frontend-assessment-elizer-lumilay/readme.md

-**Please clone exercise 1 and 2 separately and then run npm i for necessary package installations**
+**Please clone Exercise 1 and Exercise 2 separately, and then run `npm i` for necessary package installations.**
----
-npm i

 Tech
 ---